 - Cable Curl

-Surprisingly, popular moves like the EZ-bar curl did not result in a significant activation of the biceps brachii.
-The researchers deemed this likely because the surrounding muscles of the anteroir deltoid and forearms were creeping in to assist the biceps in curling up the weight.
+Interestingly, popular moves like the EZ-bar curl did NOT produce the biggest activation of the biceps brachii.
+The researchers claimed this likely because the surrounding muscles of the anteroir deltoid and forearms crept in to assist the biceps in curling up the weight.

 (Remember, we’re talking about pure biceps activation here.)

-Concentration curls may be the best pure activator of the biceps, but that doesn’t necessarily make them the best biceps exercise.
+Because while concentration curls may be the best pure activator of the biceps, that doesn’t necessarily mean they are the best biceps exercise.

-So to give you more training tips to add to your workout arsenal, down below you will find 3 of my favorite biceps exercises which weren’t included in this study.
+So I’m going to give you a killer arm workout to try down below (which includes concentration curls), but first I’m going to show you 3 of my favorite biceps exercises/techniques which weren’t included in this study.

-These are exercises my clients consistently ask to feature in their workout plans (because they’re highly effective, and fun).
+This means you’ll have even more ammo to build quality guns.
+These are moves my clients regularly ask to use in their workout plans (because they’re highly effective, and fun).